Skip to main content

 Molecular Mechanism of GHRH and Ghrelin Receptor Activation

-The regulation of (GH) secretion from the anterior pituitary’s somatotroph cells provides a classic model of dual and synergistic peptide control.
+The regulation of growth hormone (GH) secretion from the anterior pituitary’s somatotroph cells provides a classic model of dual and synergistic peptide control.
 This process is primarily governed by two hypothalamic peptides ∞ Growth Hormone-Releasing Hormone (GHRH) and Somatostatin (which inhibits GH release), along with the gastric peptide Ghrelin.
 Therapeutic peptides used in clinical protocols are designed to hijack this natural regulatory system, specifically the stimulatory pathways of GHRH and Ghrelin.

 1. Ligand Binding ∞ A GHRH analogue like Sermorelin or CJC-1295 binds to the extracellular domain of the GHRH-R. This binding event induces a conformational change in the receptor’s transmembrane helices.